Everything you need to know about applying:

 During our Freshers’ Days on either Monday 26th June or Tuesday 27thJune 2017 you will be able to sample taster lessons in your chosen subjects as well as in other subjects that may be of interest to you.
 It will also give you an opportunity to experience the friendly College atmosphere, look around our facilities and meet some of our teachers.

-There will also be an Evening Event at the College for you and your parents/guardians to experience the College environment, discuss future career plans and explore the range of additional opportunities that the College offers in terms of clubs, societies, sport, music, drama and dance.
+There will also be an Evening Event at the College on Wednesday 21st June 2017 for you and your parents/guardians to experience the College environment, discuss future career plans and explore the range of additional opportunities that the College offers.
 Parents/guardians will also learn how best to support you at College.

 We know that in the past students have really enjoyed and gained a great deal from taking part in Fresher’s so we encourage you to keep these dates free.
 If you have a prior commitment we understand, however, and will provide you with information you need to join us in September.

 GCSE results day is on Thursday 24 August 2017

 You do not need to bring your results in to College on this day.